 The world’s first, ‘Fusion Energy Café’

-The modern and inspirational Café is housed in the Bridge Skills Hub in Worksop, Notts.
-It is a unique collaboration between The United Kingdom Atomic Energy Authority (UKAEA) and Bassetlaw District Council and aims to develop the facilities, infrastructure, and skills to support a thriving fusion sector in the UK.
+This unique cafe is the result of a powerful collaboration between The United Kingdom Atomic Energy Authority (UKAEA) and Bassetlaw District Council, designed to support the development of facilities, infrastructure, and skills for a thriving fusion energy sector in the UK.

 The café’s interior resembles the inside of a tokamak – a machine used in the creation of fusion plasmas – and its menu is inspired by the promise that fusion can be an environmentally responsible part of the world’s future energy supply.